rust-lang/rust-wiki-backup/Iterators.md

 println(iter_to_vec(|f| uint::range(0, 20, f)).to_str());
 ```

 The old `iter` module defined the adaptors as working on `BaseIter`, which crippled them by restricting the usage to an `each` method on a container taking `&self`.
-Right now `iter_to_vec` is the only function implement the composable way, but it's easy enough to redefine the others.
+Right now `iter_to_vec` is the only function implementing the composable way, but it's easy enough to redefine the others.

 An external iterator object implementing the interface in the `iterator` module can be used as an
 internal iterator by calling the `advance` method.
 For example: